DaviAntonaji/DaviAntonaji/README.md

 ###

-<p align="left">Hello!
-My name is Davi de Melo Antonaji.
-I am an entrepreneur in the technology area, I own the company Antonaji Tecnologia, I am a student in systems analysis and development at FATEC in Presidente Prudente</p>
+<p align="left">HellHello!
+My name is Davi de Melo Antonaji and I currently work as a Junior Infrastructure Analyst at SantoroIN, a company located in the city of Pirapozinho.
+I am registered as a CLT and my responsibilities include supporting and maintaining infrastructure systems.
+In addition, I am studying Systems Analysis and Development at FATEC in Presidente Prudente.
+While I do own a company called Antonaji Tecnologia, I am not currently actively involved in its operations.</p>

 ###